lizardyy/lizardyy/README.md

 ### Hi there 👋
+I'm a beginner programmer based in Indonesia.
+Currently, I'm a student at Institut Teknologi Bandung, I'm looking to connect with other developers who are also just starting out, as well as more experienced developers who can offer guidance and advice.
+Thanks for stopping by, and happy coding! 🚀
 <!--
 **lizardyy/lizardyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.